 Before the introduction, some motivation courtesy of Wikipedia:

 “...decimal representation has some problems.
 One problem is that many rational numbers lack finite representations in this system.
-For example, the number \(\frac{1}{3}\) is represented by the infinite sequence \((0, 3, 3, 3, 3, \ldots )\).
-Another problem is that the constant \(10\) is an essentially arbitrary choice, and one which biases the resulting representation toward numbers that have some relation to the integer \(10\).
-For example, \(\frac{137}{1600}\) has a finite decimal representation, while \(\frac{1}{3}\) does not, not because \(\frac{137}{1600}\) is simpler than \(\frac{1}{3}\), but because \(1600\) happens to divide a power of \(10\) (\(10^6 = 1600 \times 625\)).
+For example, the number 13 is represented by the infinite sequence (0,3,3,3,3,…).
+Another problem is that the constant 10 is an essentially arbitrary choice, and one which biases the resulting representation toward numbers that have some relation to the integer 10.
+For example, 1371600 has a finite decimal representation, while 13 does not, not because 1371600 is simpler than 13, but because 1600 happens to divide a power of 10 (106=1600×625).
 Continued fraction notation is a representation of the real numbers that avoids both these problems.
-Let us consider how we might describe a number like \(\frac{415}{93}\), which is around \(4.4624\).
-This is approximately \(4\).
-Actually it is a little bit more than \(4\), about \(4 + \frac{1}{2}\).
-But the \(2\) in the denominator is not correct; the correct denominator is a little bit more than \(2\) about \(2 + \frac{1}{6}\), so \(\frac{415}{93}\) is approximately $$4 + \cfrac{1}{2+\cfrac{1}{6}}.$$ But the \(6\) in the denominator is not correct; the correct denominator is a little bit more than \(6\), actually \(6+\frac{1}{7}\).
-So \(\frac{415}{93}\) is actually $$4 + \cfrac{1}{2+\cfrac{1}{6 + \cfrac{1}{7}}}.$$ This is exact...”With this in mind, one can define an infinite continued fraction to be $$a_0 + \cfrac{1}{a_1 + \cfrac{1}{a_2 + \ddots}}.$$ With the denominators \(a_0, a_1, a_2, \ldots\), we can define a recurrence for the finite approximations (convergents) of this value.
-For example, the zeroth is \(a_0\) and the first is \(a_0 + \frac{1}{a_1} = \frac{a_0 a_1 + 1}{a_1}\).
+Let us consider how we might describe a number like 41593, which is around 4.4624.
+This is approximately 4.
+Actually it is a little bit more than 4, about 4+12.
+But the 2 in the denominator is not correct; the correct denominator is a little bit more than 2 about 2+16, so 41593 is approximately 4+12+16.
+But the 6 in the denominator is not correct; the correct denominator is a little bit more than 6, actually 6+17.
+So 41593 is actually 4+12+16+17.
+This is exact...”With this in mind, one can define an infinite continued fraction to be a0+1a1+1a2+⋱.
+With the denominators a0,a1,a2,…, we can define a recurrence for the finite approximations (convergents) of this value.
+For example, the zeroth is a0 and the first is a0+1a1=a0a1+1a1.

-The other motivation (the one I actually learned first in real life) for continued fractions comes from \(\sqrt{2}\) being represented by an infinite continued fraction.
-(Instead of saying a probability of \(0.01876\), people would rather say a \(1\) in \(53\) chance.)
-So we try to write \(\sqrt{2} = 1.41421356\ldots\) as \(1 + \frac{1}{2.414}\).
-But, instead, notice that $$\sqrt{2} = 1 + (\sqrt{2} - 1) = 1 + \frac{1}{\sqrt{2} + 1}.$$ Plugging this into itself, we have $$\sqrt{2} = 1 + \cfrac{1}{1 + 1 + \cfrac{1}{\sqrt{2} + 1}} = 1 + \cfrac{1}{1 + 1 + \cfrac{1}{1 + 1 + \cfrac{1}{\sqrt{2} + 1}}}$$ and notice it can be represented by \((1; 2, 2, 2, \ldots)\).
+The other motivation (the one I actually learned first in real life) for continued fractions comes from √2 being represented by an infinite continued fraction.
+(Instead of saying a probability of 0.01876, people would rather say a 1 in 53 chance.)
+So we try to write √2=1.41421356… as 1+12.414.
+But, instead, notice that √2=1+(√2−1)=1+1√2+1.
+Plugging this into itself, we have √2=1+11+1+1√2+1=1+11+1+11+1+1√2+1 and notice it can be represented by (1;2,2,2,…).

-Thus \(h_{n + 1}\) and \(k_{n + 1}\) satisfy the same recurrence.
+Thus hn+1 and kn+1 satisfy the same recurrence.

 Check out my next post, where I actually accomplish something with fractions (or at least prepare to accomplish something).